john-clark/EnderCNC/docs/hardware.md

 ## Differences betwen Ender 3 printers

-There a few key differences between versions of Ender 3D Printers and are worth noting.
+Before diving in there a few key differences between versions of Ender 3 3D printers and are worth noting.
+This may affect your decision if you are looking at models for this project.

 * Ender 3 and Ender 3 pro are essentially the same for the CNC conversion, the most significant difference is the extrusion used for the gantry (the Y extrusion that the Bed rides on).
 * The rest of Ender 3 models are not covered here as they have not been tested but are here for awareness, they may or may not be suitable.

 ![Ender 3 vs pro](images/ender-3-series.png)

-### Part Differences
+### Differences

 | Part                     | Ender 3  | Ender 3 Pro             | CNC Implication                                                 |
 | ------------------------ | -------- | ----------------------- | --------------------------------------------------------------- |